 People

 Graves include Eliza Acton (Delia Smith’s favourite cookery writer), Joseph Jordan (convicted of body snatching), Henry Kippin (the last of three generations of chimney sweeps), and Eva Gore-Booth (suffragette, pacifist and labour activist).
+There are also eight war graves – six of soldiers from the First World War and two from the Second World War.

 Explore the lives of the people buried in the Additional Burial Ground and the history of the community it represents.